WeatherLab/fsodoc/source/contributing/workflow.rst

-    ALL_PROJECTS    // folder location with all your projects in subfolders, eg /lampp/htdocs YOUR_PROJECT    // folder containing the project you are working on, inside ALL_PROJECTS ORIGIN_URL      // the cloning URL for your repository fork UPSTREAM_URL    // the cloning URL for the CodeIgniter4 repository
+    ALL_PROJECTS    // folder location with all your projects in subfolders, eg /lampp/htdocs YOUR_PROJECT    // folder containing the project you are working on, inside ALL_PROJECTS ORIGIN_URL      // the cloning URL for your repository fork UPSTREAM_URL    // the cloning URL for the FSO repository

 Branching
 =========

-CodeIgniter uses the `Git-Flow
+FSO uses the `Git-Flow
 <http://nvie.com/posts/a-successful-git-branching-model/>`_ branching model,
 which requires all pull requests to be sent to the "develop" branch.
 This is where the next planned version will be developed.
 The "master" branch will